 Herta Bothe was a German concentration camp guard during World War II.
-She was imprisoned for war crimes after the defeat of Nazi Germany, and was subsequently released early from prison on 22 December 1951 as an act of leniency by the British government.
-She was 6ft3 which must have been quite intimidating for the prisoners.
+She was imprisoned for war crimes after the defeat of Nazi Germany and was subsequently released from prison early on 22 December 1951 as an act of leniency by the British government.
+She was 6ft 3in, which must have been quite intimidating for the prisoners.

-n September 1942, Bothe became the SS-Aufseherin camp guard at the Nazi German Ravensbrück concentration camp for women.
+In September 1942, Bothe became the SS-Aufseherin camp guard at the Nazi German Ravensbrück concentration camp for women.
 The former nurse took a four-week training course and was sent as an overseer to the Stutthof camp near Danzig (now Gdańsk).
 There she became known as the “Sadist of Stutthof” due to her merciless beatings of female prisoners.
-On other accounts he was also know as the “Sadist of Bergen-Belsen”
+On other accounts he was also known as the “Sadist of Bergen-Belsen.”

 At the age of 24, she accompanied a death march of women from central Poland to Bergen-Belsen.
 At the Belsen trial, she claimed that she had stuck prisoners with her hand as a means of discipline but never used an instrument to do so, nor did she claim to have killed anyone.
 She was sentenced to ten years in prison and is still alive today.
 In a rare interview she said:

 “Did I make a mistake?
 No. The mistake was that it was a concentration camp, but I had to go to it, otherwise, I would have been put into it myself.
 That was my mistake.”

 That was an excuse former guards often gave.
 But it was not true.
 Records show that some new recruits did leave Ravensbrück as soon as they realised what the job involved.
 They were allowed to go and did not suffer negative consequences.